lecardozo/rworker/cran-comments.md

 ## Test environments
-* local Debian install, R 3.4.3
+* local debian install, R 3.4.3
 * ubuntu 14.04 (on travis-ci), R 3.4.2
+* win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs or NOTEs for linux text environments.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.